splewis/get5/documentation/docs/match_schema.md

 32. _Optional_<br>If `false`, the entire map list will be played, regardless of score.
 If `true`, a series will be won when the series score for a team exceeds the number of maps divided by two.<br><br>**`Default: true`**
 33. _Optional_<br>Determines if coaches must also [`!ready`](../commands#ready).<br><br>**`Default: false`**
-34. _Optional_<br>Similarly to teams, spectators may also be loaded from another file.
+34. _Optional_<br>Similarly to teams and map list, spectators may also be loaded from another file.
+35. _Required_<br>Similarly to teams and spectators, a map list may also be loaded from another file.

 !!! info "Team assignment priority"